ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

-When two Bundle nodes are connected by an Ethernet link, or by a logical link that emulates Ethernet, it may be possible for a Bundle Protocol Agent to transmit bundles directly over Ethernet, without higher layer Convergence-layer (CL) overhead.
+When two Bundle nodes are connected by an Ethernet link, or by a logical link that emulates Ethernet, it may be possible for a Bundle Protocol Agent to transmit Bundles directly in the payload of an Ethernet frame, without higher layer Convergence Layer (CL) overhead.

-This memo describes a mechanism for the transmission of Bundles over Ethernet links, provides recommendations for operational considerations, and requests some dedicated Ethernet parameters.
+This memo describes a mechanism for the transmission of Bundle Protocol (BP) Bundles over Ethernet links (BP-over-Ethernet), describes limitations and operational considerations, and requests some dedicated Ethernet parameters.

 The mechanism described here acts like a datagram CL, specifically the BP over UDP CL documented in section 3.2.2 of {{!DGRAMCL=RFC7122}},